paritytech/parity-bridges-common/relays/finality/README.md

   number that is known to the bridge GRANDPA pallet at the target chain.

 - `Rialto_to_Millau_Sync_is_source_and_source_at_target_using_different_forks` - if this metrics is set to `1`, then
-  the

-Theor

-based on the names of the source and target chains.
-Below are metrics, provided by the relay that relays Rialto (source chain) finality to Millau (target chain).
-For other chains, simply change these names in the names of metrics:

-- `best_source_block_number` -
+  the best source chain header, known to the target chain doesn't match the same-number-header at the source chain.
+  It means that the GRANDPA validators set has crafted the duplicate justification and it has been submitted to the target chain.
+Normally (if majority of validators are honest and if you're running finality relay without large breaks) this shall not happen and the metric will have `0` value.

+If relay operates properly, you should see that the `Rialto_to_Millau_Sync_best_source_at_target_block_number` tries to reach the `Rialto_to_Millau_Sync_best_source_block_number`.
+And the latter one always increases.